ticky/splatnet2statink-heroku/README.md

 ## Updates

 The application will sync with [splatnet2statink](https://github.com/frozenpandaman/splatnet2statink) on each invocation.
-If the requirements installed initially fall out of date, a new deployment will be required.
+Due to the way Heroku's slug system works, if requirements installed initially fall out of date, a fresh deployment will be required.